 For any organizations that want to provide products or services on the Internet, the 21st century is an exciting time.
 There have never been more opportunities to reach customers online, improve customer experience, and enhance operational efficiencies with a plethora of eCommerce solutions.

-Essentially, an eCommerce platform is considered as the backbone of any online retailers.
+Essentially, an eCommerce platform is considered the backbone of any online retailer.
 It is a software application that enables online businesses to manage their website, marketing, sales, and operations.
-Currently, there are two types of eCommerce platforms for online merchants to choose from which are open-source and hosted shopping cart.
+Currently, there are two types of eCommerce platforms for online merchants to choose from which are open-source and hosted shopping carts.

 Whether you’re creating a whole new online shop from the scratch or expanding your brick-and-mortar store, choosing an eCommerce solution will make a great impact on your business profitability and stability.
-Therefore, in this article, we will help you distinguish the two types of shopping cart in order to make the right choice.
+Therefore, in this article, we will provide you:

 1. Open-source eCommerce Platform

 Open-source eCommerce platforms are eCommerce website builders that allow the original source code to be freely available for anyone to view, modify and contribute.
 You can get endless customization possibilities over the design or functionality of your store thanks to the open-source nature.

 Therefore, it is totally possible to create a unique eCommerce store that aligns with your specific business objectives.
 This level of control can not be attained with hosted platforms.
 However, it also means that to fully optimize your store, you’ll need coding skills and technical knowledge.

 When it comes to hosting services, there are no restrictions as you can set up open-source eCommerce platforms in any particular region.
 This also indicates you don’t have to stick with a single or centralized host, therefore, you can change the hosting service if your store outgrows the current provider.